brieuc-praud/Interpolation/README.md

 This feature is enabled by setting `ROBUST_PREDICATES=1`.

 ## Improvements
-This code is currently far from optimal.
+Several pieces of code here are far from optimal.

-The aim of the Python scripts is only to provide files for the Fortran codes to work with and to display the results, therefore I do not plan to improve them any time soon.
+The aim of the Python scripts is only to provide files for the Fortran code to work with and to display the results, therefore I do not plan to improve them any time soon.

-On the contrary, the Fortran conservative interpolation code needs to be optimised and the first thing on my list is to build and use the connectivity of the mesh to improve the search of the overlapping polygons.
+Building the connectivity is also computationally heavy but it can reasonably be assumed that when using this piece of software as a library in a bigger project, the connectivity is already provided by a fancy mesh reader or by the meshing tool itself (especially if the Voronoï mesh is constructed by duality).

+The interpolation function could be optimized further by smartly providing an initial seed instead of brute forcing one.
+However, this would be very dependent on the software this interpolation is implemented in.